 What are the essential tests I should go for?

-1. What’s the catch with “free” health screening?
+Is there a catch with "free" health screening?

-Here’s the big reveal: these basic health screening tests are “loss leaders”.
+Here is the big reveal: these basic health screening tests are "loss leaders".

 Similarly, health screening companies commonly earn by: